gsoft-inc/wl-web-configs/docs/webpack/default.md

 ## A word about Rspack

 [Rspack](https://www.rspack.dev/) is a partial rewrite of [webpack](https://webpack.js.org/) in Rust and will most likely be its successor once it's features complete and stable.
-Our goal is to migrate to Rspack somewhere in 2024 when [Module Federation](https://module-federation.io/) support will be available.
+Our goal is to migrate to Rspack somewhere in 2024 or 2025 when a `1.0` version is released and [Module Federation](https://module-federation.io/) support is available.

 Meanwhile, you can **confidently start a new project with webpack** as the **migration** process to Rspack is expected to be **seamless**; Rspack is committed to support the full webpack API and its massive plugin ecosystem.